Grading systems by country: Calculation

-Whatever the school, a grade below 5.0 (50%) is generally a fail, though this average varies greatly depending on region and type of school (being commonly required to be above 60% in public schools, and even 70% in some private institutions).
+Whatever the school, a grade below 5.0 (50%) is generally a fail, though this average varies greatly depending on region and type of school (being commonly required to be above 60% in public schools, and even up to 75% in some private institutions).
 In primary and secondary education, students are often permitted one recovery exam at the end of the grading period.
 Since Brazilian elementary and high schools are year-based and not credit-based, failing even one subject means that the student will be held back an entire year.
 As a result, schools may offer an interview with, or an independent evaluation by, an academic review board that has the authority to pass even those students who have failed their recovery exam, such as in the case of extenuating circumstances.
 These policies are all up to each individual school.

 Usefulness

 The High School GPA is only rarely ever used for college entrance evaluation in Brazilian universities.
 Although some universities allow an International Baccalaureate or High School GPA to be used as an alternate evaluation method, admission to undergraduate programs (cursos de graduação) typically involves taking an entrance exam.
 The largest such exam is the ENEM, a national standardized test that ranks high school students and whose score is used (through the SiSU system) for admission to over 100 public universities.
 Other (public and private) universities have their own exams, called vestibulares.
 Colloquially, the term also extends to the ENEM.

-Still, private schools often ask for high GPAs when considering students for scholarship programs, and the same goes for independent language schools.
-Besides that, many private institutions offer prizes for students that reach the highest grade averages, as an incentive for them to keep pushing for it.
-It is considered a point of pride for an institution how many students got into public universities, and they'll do their best to insure it happens.
+Private schools and other specialized educational institutions often ask for high GPAs when considering students for scholarship programs.
+Many private institutions offer incentives for students that reach the highest grade averages.
+Often, institutions will emphasize how many of their alums later get into public universities after as a point of prestige.

 In college, the minimum passing grade is also defined by each individual university, and is typically either 6.0 or 7.0.
 During college, GPA is much more important than in high school because it is often used not only when considering a student for scholarships, but also undergraduate research fellowships, exchange programs.
 Some admissions to Master's programs (cursos de pós-graduação stricto sensu) give more importance to the student's research and their Undergraduate Thesis or Capstone Project (Trabalho de Conclusão de Curso, or "TCC").
 However, it is usually taken into account for choosing which students will receive grants upon entering their Master's.